TL;DR

 - Motor Legal Protection: Covers legal costs (often up to £100,000) to pursue a claim against an uninsured driver or to defend yourself against a motoring prosecution.
 It also helps recover uninsured losses, like your excess or loss of earnings.
 This is one of the most critical add-ons.

-- Guaranteed Courtesy Car / Enhanced Hire Car: A standard "courtesy car" is often a small car, only provided if your vehicle is repairable, and only while it's being fixed at an approved garage.
-A guaranteed or enhanced policy provides a hire car of a similar size to your own, even if your car is written off, for a longer period.
+- subject to terms Courtesy Car / Enhanced Hire Car: A standard "courtesy car" is often a small car, only provided if your vehicle is repairable, and only while it's being fixed at an approved garage.
+A subject to terms or enhanced policy provides a hire car of a similar size to your own, even if your car is written off, for a longer period.

 - Breakdown Cover: Assistance if your car breaks down.
 Policies range from basic roadside repair to nationwide recovery and onward travel.